vfmd/vfmd-spec/specification.md

      2. The matching substring for the first parenthesized subexpression in the matching pattern is called the _auto-link url_
-     3. The output shall have a link with the link url set as _auto-link url_ and the link text content also set as _auto-link url_
+     3. The output shall have a link with the link url set as _auto-link url_ and the link text content also set as _auto-link url_.
+        For HTML output, the link url and the link text should be [attribute-value-escaped].
      4. The [consumed-character-count] is set to the length of the _auto-link tag_